roshmadosh/DS_deploy_AWS/README.md

 Amazon Web Services is the leading cloud service provider in 2022 and offer various services to help data scientists and machine learning engineers deploy their models.

-This is an overview of several AWS services you can use to deploy a Flask API that serves your model.
+This is an overview of several AWS services you can use to deploy a Flask API that serves your models.